knowing-me-choose-to-work-with-me/knowing-me-choose-to-work-with-me.github.io/README.md

     - 2019 April conferences [GIDS](https://developersummit.com/)
         -  2 day programme , though i was sponsored for a single day, a colleague of mine cancelled i got another day chance to attend, which i was delighted
         - This changed my perception of building software design, architecture, microservice granularity, mis conception of 12-factor app as a standard,
-    - since college days i was facinated towards storage-devices, PCs(cpu,ram) and i was always curious in understanding how to leverage on   cpu speed(3ghz) and storage-speed(nvme.m2(5GB/s)))
+    - since college days i was fascinated towards storage-devices, PCs(cpu,ram) and i was always curious in understanding how to leverage on   cpu speed(3ghz) and storage-speed(nvme.m2(5GB/s)))
         - some how this has also  helped me to understand storage and compute solution better
-        - back in college days i was also facinated with GPU but seeing cost and its application(gaming, 3d-modeling), i kept away from researching it, and kept buying built in with CPU till date.
+        - back in college days i was also fascinated with GPU but seeing cost and its application(gaming, 3d-modeling), i kept away from researching it, and kept buying built in with CPU till date.

 - [My Java Stack & Few Titbits](#my-java-stack--few-titbits)